Java 21 · Project Loom · Spring Boot 3.2+

 Q6: Should you pool virtual threads?
 Why not?

-No — anti-pattern.
-Thread pools amortise the high cost of platform thread creation (kernel syscall, OS stack allocation).
-Virtual threads have no meaningful creation cost — just a heap allocation of ~1–2 KB.
-Pooling adds scheduling complexity for zero benefit.
-Use newVirtualThreadPerTaskExecutor() — creates a fresh VT per task, then lets it be GC'd.
+No — this is a common anti-pattern.
+Thread pools were invented to amortise the high creation cost of platform threads (OS syscall + stack allocation).
+Virtual threads have no meaningful creation cost — just a heap allocation of ~1–2KB with no OS syscall.
+Pooling adds scheduling complexity for zero benefit and also breaks the mental model.
+Use Executors.newVirtualThreadPerTaskExecutor() — creates a fresh VT per task, then lets it be GC'd.

 Q7: Virtual threads vs reactive WebFlux — when to choose which?